emrexhepi/github-user-browser/README.md

 ## Demo Link
 https://emrexhepi.github.io/github-user-browser/
-** Disclaimer: Github Pages limit routes it may not work as expected** if the demo does not work well please run your own server by cloning the repo, installin npm modules "npm insta" then running "npm start" to start the server.
-Also there is a api call limit keep that in mind too.
+ - Warning: there is a api call limit from github on unauthorized github users keep that in mind.

 ### Stack Used
  - React ✔